The Rationale

 Despite growing prosperity, millions of families in America lack the stability and security that wealth bestows.

-The bottom 25% of households have a median net worth of only $300, nearly 40% of Americans cannot afford a $400 emergency expense, and 26% of workers have no money saved for retirement.
+The bottom 25% of households have a median net worth of only $500 and a quarter of workers have no money saved for retirement.
 For employees in the bottom half of the country economically, there’s just not enough in wages to weather a crisis or get ahead.

 Employee ownership provides workers with access to one of the most significant pathways to wealth creation: stock ownership.
-Since 1989, directly held stocks and mutual funds have grown exponentially from $2.06 trillion to $40.4 trillion in 2021.
-The bottom half of all households owns just $300 billion (0.6%) of this wealth.
+Since 1989, directly held stocks and mutual funds have grown exponentially from $2.06 trillion to just under $40 trillion in 2023.
+The bottom half of all households owns just over $380 billion (1%) of this wealth.
 By more broadly distributing access to wealth creation opportunities, employee ownership can help more families build savings to weather financial setbacks and invest in their futures.

 U.S. Wealth Distribution Today